codewithnaman/Java-8-Features/README.md

 ## Major Features of Java 8
 ### Feature 0 - Functional Interfaces
-In Previous versions of Java below 8; To create a concrete implementation we implement interface in classes or create anonymous class and pass it to function or assign to variable.
+In Previous versions of Java below 8; To create a concrete implementation of interface, we implement interface in classes or create anonymous class and pass it to function or assign to variable.
 In Java 8 We get Lambada Expression; Where we can define or implement an interface without creating anonymous classes and provide implementation in same line where you are declaring variable.

 A functional interface is useful to create and assign a lambada expression.
 To create a functional interface the interface should qualify below properties:
 * It should contain only one abstract method
 * Interface can have default methods
 * Interface can have static methods
-* Optionally we can mark the @FunctionalInterface annotation
+* Optionally we can mark the @FunctionalInterface annotation on Interface

 We will talk about default method and static method in upcoming section.